 Evaluation will be carried out in accordance with Douglas College policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
 Evaluation will be based on the following:

 - Reports will be submitted for each experiment.
-These may be numerical results, report sheets or formal lab reports
+These may be numerical results, report sheets or formal lab report

 - Quizzes or assignments may be given before or after a lab experiment.